jitsedesmet/thesis/user-stories/stories.md

 3. References should remain consistent/ [**cool**](https://www.w3.org/Provider/Style/URI).\
    Careful considerations should be made when, for example, moving data, you, or someone else, might still reference it.
 4. The **owner is in control** of the data.\
-   Strategies should allow users to opinionated their data storage.
+   Strategies should allow users to opinionate their data storage.
    For example, if a user wants to store pictures by date, this decision should be respected.
 5. Data in a data storage should be **discoverable**:
    When inserting data, there should be a way to discover this data, preferably without scanning through the whole dataset.
-   As of the time of writing solid uses, for example, the type index and LDP.
+   For example, as of the time of writing, solid uses the type index and LDP.
 6. Allow **profiles or strategies**:\
    Some users are not opinionated about where their data is stored and don't want to be bothered explaining a hierarchy.
    This preference can differ regarding the data.